PurnimaPathak44/Project-1/README.md

 - The horror movie genre is the best movie to make if looking to get the highest ROI percentage or if you have a low budget

 ### "Top 10 Multigenres for Oscar movies vs. Non-Oscar movies"
 For our next analysis, we decided to analyze which movie genres were most commonly found in the top 10 Oscar nominated movies vs Non-Oscar movies.
-We utilized the datasets multigenre data instead of splitting into signle genre values as the more broad genres such as "Drama" would be overly represented.
-We wanted to find the best most frequent genre combinations.
+Our objective was to analyze the most frequent genre combinations of the movies.
+We decided to utilize the multigenre data already in the dataset instead of splitting them into singular genre values since more broad genres such as "Drama" would be overly represented.

 ### "Movie Film Ratings (G, PG, PG-13, R) Analysis"